Avinza withdrawal may result in unpleasant side effects. Tapering the dose or using an opioid replacement medication may help alleviate symptoms.

 - Tapering – gradually lowering the dose of Avinza over time.

 - Opioid replacement medications – replacing Avinza with a medication such as methadone or buprenorphine and then tapering the dose or maintaining the person on the medication, depending on the situation.

 These methods can reduce or eliminate withdrawal symptoms and allow for a more comfortable detox.

 Major withdrawal symptoms of Avinza begin within 12 hours of the last dose, peak within 36 to 72 hours, and then fade over 7 to 10 days.
 6,7 The timeline and severity of withdrawals will vary depending on the person as well as the length and severity of the addiction.

 Detoxing, Addiction Treatment, Rehab, and Recovery

-Detoxification is the first step in recovering from a drug addiction.
+Detoxification is the first step in recovering from drug addiction.
 As soon as the psychological and physical symptoms of Avinza withdrawal dissipate, addiction treatment can begin.

 Types of addiction treatment for Avinza include: